Dreadlocks: Hinduism

 The practice of wearing a jaṭā (dreadlocks) is observed in modern-day Hinduism, most notably by sadhus who worship Shiva.The Kapalikas, first commonly referenced in the 6th century CE, were known to wear the jaṭā as a form of deity imitation of the deva Bhairava-Shiva.
 Shiva is often depicted with dreadlocks.
 According to Ralph Trueb, "Shiva's dreadlocks represent the potent power of his mind that enables him to catch and bind the unruly and wild river goddess Ganga."

 In a village in Pune, Savitha Uttam Thorat, some women hesitate to cut their long dreadlocks because it is believed it will cause misfortune or bring down divine wrath.
 Dreadlocks practiced by the women in this region of India are believed to be possessed by the goddess Yellamma.
 Cutting off the hair is believed to bring misfortune onto the woman, because having dreadlocks is considered to be a gift from the goddess Yellamma (also known as Renuka).
 Some of the women have long and heavy dreadlocks that put a lot of weight on their necks, causing pain and limited mobility.
 Some in local government and police in the Maharashtra region demand the women cut their hair, because the religious practice of Yellamma forbids women from washing and cutting their dreadlocks, causing health issues.
 These locks of hair dedicated to Yellamma are called jade, believed to be evidence of divine presence.
-However, in Southern India, people advocate for the end of the practice.

-The goddess Angala Parameshvari in Indian mythology is said to have cataik-kari matted hair (dreadlocks).
+In parts of Maharashtra and northern Karnataka, organised campaigns counsel women and girls with severe matted hair and their families before the hair is removed.
+These campaigns have also been described as the Jata Removal Movement.The goddess Angala Parameshvari in Indian mythology is said to have cataik-kari matted hair (dreadlocks).
 Women healers in India are identified by their locs of hair and are respected in spiritual rituals because they are believed to be connected to goddesses.
 A woman who has a jata is believed to derive her spiritual powers or shakti from her dreadlocks.